Emskiq/rustling-exercises/README.md

 This repository and future ones will serve as a documentation of my Rust learning path.

 There is no better way to solidify one's understanding of a subject than by explaining it to others or recounting one's own perspective.
-The paragraphs below aim to share my insights concerning certain parallels and advancements from C++ in the context of Rust.
+The paragraphs below aim just that: share my insights concerning certain parallels and advancements from C++ in the context of Rust.
-It’s crucial to note, though, that these reflections are from a beginner’s standpoint, and their application may be limited in clarity or precision.

 # C++ vs Rust